 Selective Copper-Promoted Cross-Coupling of Aromatic Amines with Alkylboronic Acids

-Although selective monoarylation of anilines and other aromatic amines can be easily achieved, the monoalkylation is still an underdeveloped reaction.
+Although selective monoarylation of anilines and other aromatic amines can be easily achieved, monoalkylation is still an underdeveloped reaction.
 Direct alkylation is typically accomplished by reaction with an alkyl halide or similar reagent in the presence of a base.
-It seems to be a simple transformation, but in many cases efficient N-monoalkylation of primary anilines is not possible due to over alkylation, that affords tertiary anilines or quaternary ammonium salts as by-products.
-Other methods for the preparation of monoalkylated anilines are based on the use of a temporary protecting group (e.g. carbamate, benzyl) that allows the introduction of a single alkyl group, followed by removal of the protecting group (introducing two additional steps in the process).
+It seems to be a simple transformation but, in many cases, efficient N-monoalkylation of primary anilines is not possible due to over alkylation, which affords tertiary anilines or quaternary ammonium salts as by-products.
+Other methods for the preparation of monoalkylated anilines are based on the use of a temporary protecting group (e.g., carbamate, benzyl) that allows the introduction of a single alkyl group, followed by removal of the protecting group (introducing two additional steps in the process).
 Reductive amination with carbonyl derivatives and amide reduction are also used as alternative approaches for the preparation of secondary amines; these are selective methods, but the reaction conditions are somewhat harsh, as strong reducing reagents must be used.

-Following with our efforts on the monomethylation of anilines using the Chan-Lam reaction, we decided to expand the work to other alkyl groups.
-We found out that the reaction conditions developed for the methylation can be used with a broad range of alkylboronic acids including propyl, isopropyl, butyl, isobutyl, cyclohexyl, cyclohexylethyl, phenylethyl and others.
-The reaction worked with good yields over anilines bearing electron donating and withdrawing groups, with no dialkylation products being detected.
+Following our efforts on the monomethylation of anilines using the Chan–Lam reaction, we decided to expand the work to other alkyl groups.
+We found that the reaction conditions developed for the methylation can be used with a broad range of alkylboronic acids, including propyl, isopropyl, butyl, isobutyl, cyclohexyl, cyclohexylethyl, phenylethyl, among others.
+The reaction works with good yields over anilines bearing electron donating and withdrawing groups, with no dialkylation products being detected.

 We were especially interested in the synthesis of phenethylamine derivatives because of the range of active compounds that present this structure.
 Despite the importance of these derivatives, there are few methods to incorporate phenethyl groups on nitrogen atoms.
 During our nine years in the medicinal chemistry business we had our share of problems introducing this group into very different scaffolds, so a more effective method would be a nice addition to our toolkit.

-This work has been submitted for publication in the Synlett, and further extension of this new reaction is currently under investigation in our labs.
+This work has been submitted for publication in Synlett, and a further extension of this new reaction is currently under investigation in our labs.

 Updated on January 23rd, 2015